 The rules were continuously discussed within the technical committee of the humanoid league and also on the humanoid league mailing list.
-The following members of the technical committee for 2011 were responsible for the rule evolution: Carlos Acosta, Jacky Baltes, Sven Behnke, Pasan Kulvanit, Luis F. Lupian, Tang Qing, Oskar von Stryk.
-Special thanks go to Martin Friedmann for the contribution of several figures.
+The following members of the technical committee for 2012 were responsible for the rule evolution: Carlos Acosta, Jacky Baltes, Sven Behnke, Pasan Kulvanit, Luis F. Lupian, Daniel Seifert, Mingguo Zhao.
+Special thanks go to Martin Friedmann and Sebastian Mielke for the contribution of several figures.